Helping you create lighting schemes that maintain dark skies

 What are authorities requiring?

 For most authorities, I've seen the requirements for a 2D layout plan, specification sheets, and details of the lights selected, and an overriding statement of their use/positioning.
-In some cases, I've seen the need for a lighting contour plan - which shows the lumen output at floor level.
-I wouldn't be surprised if this is amended to provide one at 2m too, as this is a typical height flown for bats.
-You'll probably need to consult a lighting designer for such a plan; we can help complete a plan if needed.
+In some cases, I've seen the need for a lighting contour plan - which shows the light fall at floor level and possibly at a further plane higher up.
+We have a team of lighting designers in house, so we can help complete a plan if needed.

 Videos on the dark skies issue: